 Over the last decades, query rewriting has been studied in a wide range of settings with varying database models (relational, XML, graph, \dots), query languages, semantics (set, bag, \dots) and more.
 A particular well-known setting is formed by conjunctive queries ($\CQ$) under set semantics, which captures some core aspects of SQL queries.
 This is also the setting studied in this paper.
 We refer to \cite{DBLP:series/synthesis/2019Afrati,DBLP:journals/ftdb/ChirkovaY12,DBLP:journals/vldb/Halevy01} for an overview of the extensive literature.

 In this paper we are interested in a modified version of the query rewriting problem which does not merely ask for \emph{any} rewriting but rather for rewritings that are structurally simple and allow for efficient evaluation.
 This is relevant in a setting where access to the database is only possible through the views, in which case the use of an efficient rewriting is obvious.
-It can also be interesting in a scenario where multiple queries have to be evaluated and it could be useful to evaluate them in some order that allows many of them to be evaluated efficiently.
+It can also be interesting in a scenario where multiple queries have to be evaluated: by evaluating some of the queries and considering their results as views, some other queries might be rewritable into acyclic queries over the database extended by these views, and therefore they could possibly be evaluated more efficiently.

 The forms of structural simplicity that we consider in this paper are acyclic ($\ACQ$) and hierarchical queries ($\HCQ$), and their slightly stronger versions free-connex acyclic ($\CCQ$) and q-hierarchical queries ($\QHCQ$).
-For a brief discussion of the origin and applications of these classes, we refer to Section \ref{section:relationship-characterization}.
+For a brief discussion of the origin and applications of these classes, we refer to \autoref{section:relationship-characterization}.

 We are interested in two kinds of questions. \begin{enumerate}[(1)] \item Under which circumstances is it guaranteed that a structurally simple rewriting exists, if there exists a rewriting at all? \item What is the complexity to decide whether such a rewriting exists and to compute one? \end{enumerate} We study these questions depending on the structure of the given views and the given query and we consider the same simplicity notions.